Instructional Aide II - Learning Center (Part-time) (Grant Funded)

 7. Troubleshoots operational problems with Learning Center equipment

-8. Researches background of subject matter to maintain current information, and as directed by faculty, compiles and organizes lesson plans and materials for faculty presentation
+8. Researches background of subject matter to maintain current information and compiles and organizes lesson plans and materials for presentation

 9. Maintains a library of teaching and learning materials

 10. Uses a variety of computer software to organize and maintain learning resources and related data, faculty materials, tests and related data, prepares routine correspondence, reports, publicity and other materials